speedment/speedment-doc/pages/integration.md

 A more advanced JSON Plugin is available in Speedment Enterprise.
 [Read more about that here](enterprise_json#top).

 ## Enum
-If you have a database where many of the columns are stored as Strings, consider using the Speedment Enum plugin.
-It will enable mapping of String columns to java enums, allowing more efficient use of memory.
+If you have a database where String columns are stored as a limited number of distinct values (i.e. has low cardinality), consider using the Speedment Enum plugin.
+It will enable mapping of String columns to java enums, allowing more efficient use of memory and increased type safety.

 This is how you add the Speedment Enum plugin to your project:
 ``` xml